medic/cht-conf/README.md

 3. `npm run generate-changelog` to update `CHANGELOG.md`
 4. `npm run release`
 5. try to work out how you can commit the CHANGELOG including the change that includes the CHANGELOG update before you run the release script

+# Copyright

+Copyright 2013-2018 Medic Mobile, Inc. <hello@medicmobile.org>

+# License

+The software is provided under AGPL-3.0.
+Contributions to this project are accepted under the same license.